Real-time speech translation with 3-second latency

 - Audio: Each second of audio input or output consumes 12.5 tokens.

-- Text: If you enable the source language speech recognition feature, the service returns the speech recognition text of the input audio (the original source language text) in addition to the translation result.
-This recognition text is billed based on the standard token rate for output text.
+- Text: When source language speech recognition is enabled, the service returns a transcript of the input audio in addition to the translation.
+This transcript is billed as output text tokens.

 Supported languages